← all posts

 What about GPT-4 or other models for AI agents?

-In my daily production use, Claude Opus consistently outperforms GPT-4o on agentic tasks because of its context handling and reasoning.
-I’ve tested both extensively, and OpenAI’s o-series models (o1, o3) are legitimate competitors for complex reasoning - but for sustained agentic workflows where the model needs to hold project context across long sessions, Opus wins.
-Opus makes fewer wrong decisions, recovers from errors better, and holds complex project context more reliably.
+In daily production use, Claude Opus consistently outperforms GPT-4o on agentic tasks because of its context handling and reasoning.
+OpenAI’s o-series models (o1, o3) are legitimate competitors for complex reasoning, but for sustained agentic workflows where the model needs to hold project context across long sessions, Opus wins.
+Fewer wrong decisions, better error recovery, more reliable complex project context.
 Use whatever works, but test with Opus before you commit to anything else.